Types of JobsÂ Â |Â Â Recruitment CalendarÂ Â |Â Â Q&A VideoÂ Â |Â Â Student StoriesÂ Â |Â Â FAQs

 It’s more than just a job!

-Weâ€™re looking for passionate, dedicated, caring UBCO students of all ages to join our vibrant team in 2020/21.
+Weâ€™re looking for passionate, dedicated, caring UBCO students from across the residence community to join our vibrant team in 2023/24.

 Working in Residence Life is a valuable way to build important leadership skills, help other students succeed socially and academically, and earn income during the school year.